wcesarpsv/orcs/documents/wjs_inventory_sign_out.md

 ## Responsibility and Accountability

-- Every WJS signed out is logged by **serial number**.
+- Whenever a technician signs out any WJS, the **specific serial number** is recorded.
-- The technician is fully responsible for each WJS unit until it is:
+- The technician is responsible for the WJS units until they are:
   - Installed onsite, or
   - Returned to the warehouse

----

-## Important Notes

-- Always verify the correct model before leaving the warehouse.
-- Always carry backup units to avoid installation failure.
-- Serial number documentation is mandatory for inventory tracking.